tutumcloud/mysql/README.md

 `MYSQL_USER`: Set a specific username for the admin account (default 'admin') `MYSQL_PASS`: Set a specific password for the admin account.
+`STARTUP_SQL`: Defines one or more sql scripts separated by spaces to initialize the database.
+Note that the scripts must be inside the conainer so you may need to mount them

 Compatibility Issues
 --------------------